The Old English Baron: Background

-Plot
+Synopsis

 The story follows the adventures of Sir Philip Harclay, who returns to medieval England to find that Arthur Lord Lovel, the friend of his youth, is dead.
 His cousin Walter Lord Lovel had succeeded to the estate, and sold the family castle to the baron, Fitz-Owen.
 Among the baron's household were his two sons and daughter Emma, several young gentlemen relations being educated with the sons, and Edmund Twyford, the son of a peasant, who had been brought to live with them.
 When Sir Philip saw him, he took an immediate liking to him, being struck by his resemblance to his lost friend.
 The Knight proposing to take him into his own family, being childless, Edmund preferred to remain with the baron, receiving however an assurance that if ever he was in need of it, Sir Philip would renew his offer.

 The narrative then oversteps the interval of four years.
 By his manifestly superior nature and qualities Edmund had attracted the enmity of his benefactor's nephews, and the coldness of Sir Robert, the eldest son.
 William, his younger brother, is his staunch friend however, and Edmund is in love with the Lady Emma.